First Nations Women and Girls National Summit

 Over three days, delegates engaged with inspiring keynotes, panels and workshops, showcasing the innovative approaches and initiatives of First Nations women across key thematic areas: Leadership and Decision-Making; Language, Land, Water & Cultural Rights; Societal Healing and Intergenerational Wellbeing; and Economic Justice & Empowerment.
 Taken together, the Summit put forward First Nations women-led solutions to some of the most significant challenges faced by First Nations women, communities and all of society.
 You can read more about the presentations and initiatives showcased in the Summit Program and Showcase Booklet.

 Delegates at the Summit also informed the development of the National Framework for Action, and endorsed the establishment of a First Nations Gender Justice Institute—both major outcomes of the Summit.
-You can read more about the Framework and Institute in the Summit Paper.

 Outcomes and Calls to Action